Mohamed-Reda-Arsalane/Jacobs-Hack-2021/README.md

 # Presentation
-We built a communication web application only accesible for Jacobs university students.<br/>
+We built a communication web application only accessible for Jacobs university students.<br/>
 Link:https://jacobs-connect.herokuapp.com/ <br/>
 ## Deploy the application locally
 ### Git